-The problem of maximizing diversity and dispersion arises in many practical industry settings.
-This paper aims to answer an open question recently posed in the literature, that is to find a fast exact method for solving the max-sum diversity problem, a nonconcave quadratic binary maximization problem.
-We show that, for Euclidean max-sum diversity problems (EMSDP), the distance matrix defining the quadratic term is always conditionally negative definite.
-This interesting property ensures that the cutting plane method is exact for (EMSDP), even in the absence of concavity.
-As such, the cutting plane method, which is primarily designed for concave maximisation problems, converges to the optimal solution of (EMDSP).
-The method was evaluated on several standard benchmark test sets, where it was shown to outperform other exact solution methods for (EMSDP), and is capable of solving two-coordinate problems of up to eighty-five thousand variables.
+This research answers an open question recently posed in the literature - to find a fast exact method for solving the max-sum diversity problem, a nonconcave quadratic binary maximization problem.
+For Euclidean max-sum diversity problems (EMSDP), the distance matrix defining the quadratic term is always conditionally negative definite.
+This interesting property ensures the cutting plane method is exact for EMSDP, even in the absence of concavity.
+The cutting plane method, primarily designed for concave maximisation problems, converges to the optimal solution of EMDSP.
+The method was evaluated on several standard benchmark test sets, where it was shown to outperform other exact solution methods for EMSDP, and can solve two-coordinate problems of up to eighty-five thousand variables.